tobbelobb/hangprinter/doc/README.md

 If you want to specify your own tags, or make `post` bahave differently, specify this in `manual-template.xsl`.

-Finished xml-files indended for user consumption must be added manually to the file list in `catalouge.xml`.
+Finished xml-files indended for user consumption must be added manually to the file list in `catalouge.xml` to be inserted into the manual's rss-feed (not crucial).